blockchain-etl/ethereum-etl/README.md

 Note that there will be duplicate tokens across different partitions, which need to be deduplicated (see Querying in Google BigQuery section).

-Upvote this pull request to make erc20_tokens export faster https://github.com/ethereum/web3.py/pull/944#issuecomment-403957468
+Upvote this pull request to make tokens export faster https://github.com/ethereum/web3.py/pull/944#issuecomment-403957468

 ##### get_block_range_for_date.py